 The Harlem Globetrotters are making a bold commitment to children’s mental health through the creation of The Globetrotters Fund at Nationwide Children’s Hospital.

-Tim Robinson, CEO of Nationwide Children's Hospital, reflects on the On Our Sleeves movement at its one year anniversary.
+Tim Robinson, CEO of Nationwide Children's Hospital, reflects on the On Our Sleeves movement at its two year anniversary.